jc9536/AdvancedPsychStats_1/Assignment_1.md

 ## c.
 What do you think of this teacher’s experiment to test their studying technique?
 Do you think they did a good experiment to yield appropriate data to test the effectiveness of their studying technique?

+No, I do not think the teacher’s experiment to test the *effectiveness* of their studying technique was a good experiment.
+Using a correlation to find the relationship between the pre- and post-test tells us nothing about how the *studying technique* positively effected the scores of students – it only tells us how the pre- and post-test scores are related (may be dependent on student’s innate ability).

 ### If yes, why?
 Be concrete about what you think the teacher did right.

 ### If no, give one suggestion (besides running with a larger sample size) the teacher could do to improve their experiment?

+I would suggest for the teacher to implement a control group that does not utilize the studying technique and test group that does utilize the studying technique.
+By doing this, the teacher can clearly use a comparison of mean scores (t-test) to identify how effective using the studying method is compared to not using the studying method.